zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

   * The answer section is empty or with CNAME record or records.
 If the query type is CNAME, then the answer section must be empty.
-  * The additional section may contain address (glue) records (A and AAAA) for the name server names from the RCODE of the NS records.
+  * The additional section may contain address (glue) records (A and AAAA) for the name server names from the RDATA of the NS records.
   * The referral refers the zone identical to the owner name of the NS records to the name servers specified by the RDATA in the NS records.